mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-aws/upgradeguidev2/V2-UpgradeGuide.md

 # V2 Private Endpoint Upgrade Guide

-BEFORE UPDATING TO V2, in case the user has already updated to V2, contact AWS to downgrade to the previous version

 ## Document purpose
 With the Private Endpoint V2 we have introduced the next changes:

-PrivateEndpoint resource has been decided into two resources:
+PrivateEndpoint resource has been divided into two resources:
 - **MongoDB::Atlas::PrivateEndpointService**: new, resource responsible for creating a Private Endpoint Service, unconfigured, and then using it to configure a Private Endpoint with AWS or any other provider
-- **MongoDB::Atlas::PrivateEndpoint**: the current resource is modified, it is responsible for adding a privateEndpoint to the Service
+- **MongoDB::Atlas::PrivateEndpointAWS**: the current resource is modified, it is responsible for adding a privateEndpoint to the Service

+The current **MongoDB::Atlas::PrivateEndpoint** will be marked as DEPRECATED

 Users currently utilizing the previous version of **MongoDB::Atlas::PrivateEndpoint** may need to update their existing stacks to accommodate the new split version.
 This document aims to provide guidance on upgrading your current stacks to